-The Ethics Review Panel (ERP), a sub-group of ETAP, was launched in January 2021 and in the current year has included revisiting some earlier reviews on complaints handling and staff welfare and well-being during Covid, to ensure that progress had been made.
-The Panel has continued to provide scrutiny in relation to ethical behaviour and professional standards within the services.
-ERP received a presentation regarding the Force's 'Know the Line' campaign, relating to the abuse of position for sexual purposes in policing.
-ERP have also been involved in looking at the processes surrounding HMICFRS reports and Areas for Improvement at the request of the SC and Chief Constable.
-Additionally, reviews have also been undertaken relating to:
+The Ethics Review Panel (ERP), a sub-group of ETAP, was launched in January 2021.
+The Panel has continued to provide scrutiny in relation to ethical behaviour and professional standards within the services, including receiving an update on Gifts, Gratuities, Hospitality and Discounts.
+ERP also received a presentation regarding the Force's 'Ethics Channel', and the impact on the Force of the revised Policing Ethics Code.
+Additionally, a member of ERP attended the Election Task and Finish Group for the 2024 Commissioner Election process.